- Mask are required for all elections workers and watchers while at the Penn Stater.

 Can ballots be challenged during the pre-canvass?

 No. As stated in the Pennsylvania Department of States’ Guidance Concerning Poll Watchers and Authorized Representatives, there are no challenges permitted during the pre-canvass or canvass of mail-in and absentee ballots, by authorized representatives or anyone else.
-The only permissible challenges to absentee and mail-in voting must have been filed prior to 5:00 pm Tuesday, the Friday prior to the election, and only on good faith grounds that the applicant was not a qualified elector.
-(Centre County had zero challenges filed.)
+The only permissible challenges to absentee and mail-in voting must have been filed prior to 5:00 pm, the Friday prior to the election, and only on good faith grounds that the applicant was not a qualified elector.
 No other challenges to mail-in or absentee ballots are permitted.
-The PA Supreme court confirms this explicitly in their unanimous decision in In re: November 3, 2020 General Election issued on October 23,2020.

 How many people will participate in the processing?

-The Centre County Board of Elections has confirmed over 275 registered voters to work in the Vote-by-Mail Ballot Processing Room.
+The Centre County Board of Elections has recruited over 100 registered voters to work in the Vote-by-Mail Ballot Processing Room.

 What equipment will be used to process the ballots?